gregraka/gregraka.github.io/qs_users.md

 1. Download and install the ownCloud client.
 2. Configure the ownCloud client.

-## Next Step: Download and Install the Client
+## Get Started: Download and Install the Client
 Go to [Step 1: Download and Install the ownCloud Client](./qs_users_sysreqs.html).